ADMINISTRATION UK: A SNAPSHOT OF 125,000 JOB LOSSES

 ARE CVAS CREATING MORE PROBLEMS THAN THEY SOLVE?

-An alternative to administration that is becoming increasingly popular with businesses in financial difficulty is a Company Voluntary Agreement.
+An alternative to administration that is becoming increasingly popular with businesses in financial difficulty is a Company Voluntary Arrangement.
 According to PwC, from 2016 to 2019 the number of retailers choosing the CVA route has doubled.

 This process costs less than calling in an administrator and allows a company to agree with its creditors (i.e. landlords, HMRC, trade or employees) to pay its debts off across a set period.